 Sandy Marcal is a lifelong animal lover who has dedicated many years to promoting the wellness of animals.
-She has volunteered over the past 12 years working with K9 teams in Massachusetts and has assisted in securing funds for over 375 bullet and stab protective K9 vests.
+She has volunteered over the past 13 years working with K9 teams across the country and has assisted in securing funds for over 580 bullet and stab protective K9 vests.
 She also produced and hosted an internet/cable television production called, “The Pet Zone” featuring monthly pet professionals for four years.
 Previously she organized fundraising events for over a dozen different non-profit animal rescue organization.
 She currently shares her life with 6 rescue cats.

 Attorney Robert H. Fennessy, Jr.